vijayalakshmitalla/ADTA-Group-Project-/README.md

-# Generate readme content for this file for github repository

 This repository hosts the final report for Precision Investments: Navigating Denton County’s Real Estate Landscape for the Highest Returns.
 The document presents a comprehensive data-driven analysis-descriptive statistics, exploratory plots, ANOVA and regression models-to guide a \$1,000,000 real-estate investment strategy in Denton County.

 ## Repository Structure